Gueye refused to wear PSG shirt with rainbow symbol

 PSG boss Mauricio Pochettino said only that Gueye missed the game for "personal reasons".

-The French Football Federation have reportedly written to Gueye to clarify why he was absent.
+The French Football Federation has reportedly written to Gueye to clarify why he was absent.

-BBC Sport have approached Gueye's representatives for comment.
+BBC Sport has approached Gueye's representatives for comment.

 Crystal Palace's Cheikhou Kouyate and Watford's Ismaila Sarr have posted on social media in apparent support of their Senegal team-mate's stance.